chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 Key Features
 * Viewing Stock Information
 * Calculating average value of stocks accrooss exchange platforms
-* Calculating dividend payments of real estate stocks for tax purposes
+* Support for users to track unrealized gains, cost basis, and dividends for a rough tax estimate
+* Tracking portfolio performance (without full tax calculation, only unrealized gain estimates)
-* Filtering stocks
+* Filtering stocks by different criteria

 Functionalities
 * Users will need a chosen currency
 * Users will need an account (username and passowrd)